AAlab1819/Steven-00000011580/Week1 - Intro/README.md

 <p align="center">988 A – Diverse Team</p>

  <p align="justify">
 This is by far the most confusing problem from the three, since I am not really sure what it the output means.
 From my point of view, you want to know which student rating is distinct to one another, in what order.
-I use for function to fill the array “int rating [numStudent]”, and store the output in array “int order[numGroup]”.
-I try to compare each array’s element with if function, so the location of difference element is found (this is for the output) and stored it in an array.
+I use 'for' function to fill the array “int rating [numStudent]”, and store the output in array “int order[numGroup]”.
+I try to compare each array’s element with 'if' function, so the location of difference element is found (this is for the output) and stored it in an array.
 </p>

 Probelm: